GDavidG/precedent/README.md

 Kickstarter                   - 15% - 3,150,000,000     1,383,505,805,528,216,371
 Proof of Precedent            - 80% - 16,800,000,000    7,378,697,629,483,820,646

-In addition to a number of PrecedentCoin transferred from the parties to the arbitrator, an arbitrator is also awarded a number of PrecedentCoins for arbitral outcome which meet the requirements for Proof of Precedent (PoP)
+In addition to a number of PrecedentCoin transferred from the parties to the arbitrator, an arbitrator is also awarded a number of PrecedentCoins for arbitral outcomes which meet the requirements for Proof of Precedent (PoP).